LOUISVILLE, Ky. (WDRB) -- A thermal camera was credited with finding a man who went missing in the freezing weather in Oldham County over the weekend.

 Baker said they knew the man's normal daily walking route, but they feared he may have gone beyond his usual path.

 The man was able to walk to a waiting ATV so Oldham County EMS could take him to Baptist Hospital La Grange.
-No additional information was given about the man, his condition or what may have contributed to him going missing.
+No additional information was given about the man, his condition.

 Top stories: